Yevgeni Bauer

-Bauer made more than seventy films between 1913 and 1917 of which 26 survived.
+Bauer made more than seventy films between 1913 and 1917, of which 26 survived.
 He already used the relatively long sequence shots and displacements that would come to be associated with camera virtuosos.
-Los Angeles Times film critic Kenneth Turan called Bauer "The greatest director you've never heard of."
+The Los Angeles Times film critic Kenneth Turan called Bauer "the greatest director you've never heard of".
 Georges Sadoul called him "the first true artist in the history of cinema".

 Biography

 Bauer was born in Moscow in 1865, the son of the Bohemian immigrant musician Franz Bauer and his wife, an operatic singer.
 From childhood, Bauer displayed artistic tendencies and participated in his favourite dramatised scenes (his sister was a professional actress).

 In 1887, Bauer graduated from the Moscow School of Painting, Sculpture and Architecture.
 He tried out a number of different professions, first working as a caricaturist, drawing satirical sketches for the press.
 He then became a master of art photography, before moving to work in the theatre, as a producer, an impresario, and a professional set designer.
-In the 1890s he married the actress and dancer Lina Ancharovna, whose surname he used during the First World War when he went under the pseudonym of Evgeni Ancharov, feeling that his own surname was "too German".
+In the 1890s, he married the actress and dancer Lina Ancharovna, whose surname he used during the First World War when he went under the pseudonym of Evgeni Ancharov, feeling that his own surname was "too German".

 Even in these early years, Bauer was attracted to cinematography and started to work as an artistic producer and director.
 His first work in the cinema was an order for set decorations for the film "300 Years of the House of Romanov" (1913), produced by Alexander Drankov's film company.
 After this, Bauer worked for Drankov as a producer and made four films.
 He then made another four films for the Moscow branch of the French company Pathé Brothers, and then finally started to work for the Khanzhonkov company, which at that time was the unspoken leader in Russian cinematography.

 From the end of 1913 to the start of 1917, Bauer made more than 80 films, of which less than half have survived.
 Bauer worked mainly in the genres of social and psychological drama (although he also made comedies), such as Daydreams, After Death (both 1915), A Life for a Life (1916), and The Revolutionary (1917).
 He worked with the leading actors of Russian silent cinema, including Ivan Mozzhukhin, Vera Kholodnaya, Vitold Polonsky, Ivan Perestiani, Vera Karalli and others.

 In 1917, Bauer and the Khanzhonkov company moved to a new studio in Yalta, where he made the film For Happiness with the young actor Lev Kuleshov.
 Bauer broke his leg on the set and had to work on his next film, The King of Paris, from a bathchair.
 However, Bauer started to suffer from complications relating to pneumonia and could not complete this film.
 On 22 June 1917, Bauer died in a Yalta hospital.
 His final film was completed by actress Olga Rakhmanova.